 When choosing an agent for your power of attorney or health care proxy, it is important to choose someone you trust to act responsibly and competently.
 If your agent has died, becomes unavailable, or has simply lost your trust, it is vital that you update your power of attorney and health care proxy to appoint someone with whom you have faith in.
 Updating your health care proxy is important and will prevent vital time from being wasted while you may lay in a hospital unable to communicate or if you have changed your mind regarding life sustaining treatments.
 The same is also true for your living will.
 You should make sure to speak with your agent to let him or her know your wishes.

-At the law Offices of Steven M. Adler, we will update your estate plan, ensuring that your new will and advance directives conform to your wishes and the updated laws.
-Call the Law Offices of Steven M. Adler today at (516) 876-1105 to schedule your consultation.
+At Adler Law, we will update your estate plan, ensuring that your new will and advance directives conform to your wishes and the updated laws.
+Call Adler Law today at (516) 876-1105 to schedule your consultation.